hrokr/International-Maritime-Piracy/README.md

  * Suspicious Approach – All other unexplained activity in close proximity of an unknown vessel.
 </blockquote>

 Much of this isn't clearly reflected in the categories of the database.
-Additionally, there is the question if the

-  My sense is this is a low priority issue and that the database was established before UNCLOS.

-Even if we did stick with the original categories, it still wouldn't be sufficient for several reasons:<br>
+Additionally, it's reasonable to wonder what the database now represents.
+It was originally meant to be piracy and robbery at sea.
+But it now more generalized and includes a broader range of threats to shipping and travel by sea in general.
+But, even if we did stick with the original categories, it still wouldn't be sufficient for several reasons:<br>
 * It doesn't allow for multiple entries
-* It doesn't include for murder
+* It doesn't include for range of crimes, including murder
 * It doesn't account for governmental actions (eg. Russian shelling of a port)
 * It doesn't cover things like stowaways which meet the definition of a boarding but lacks intent of piracy.

+ My sense is this is a low priority issue for NGA.
 <br>
 <br>